Steve Clark (swimmer): 1964 Olympics

 At the 1964, U.S. Olympic trials, Clark had developed tendinitis in his shoulder, and was only able to make the team as a member of relays, though he would meet with great success at the Olympic finals.

 After travelling with the team to Tokyo for the 1964 Summer Olympics, Clark won three gold medals in record times as a member of three highly competitive U.S. relay teams.
 His first win in the 4×100-meter freestyle, was a world record with a time of 3:33.2.
 Clark's individual 100 freestyle leg was a world record, and one of his most notable swims, as the fastest leg of the relay with a time of 52.9 seconds.

 Clark also won gold in the 4×200-meter freestyle with a world record combined time of 7:52.1.

 His final gold was in the 4×100-meter medley with a world record time of 3:58.4.

 After Yale, Clark enrolled at Harvard Law School and authored a widely selling book on swimming, entitled Competitive Swimming As I See It.

 He was inducted into the International Swimming Hall of Fame as an "Honor Swimmer" in 1966.

+Depression

+Clark faced depression that he and many Olympians experience when their careers come to an end.
+The symptoms peak every four years during Winter and Summer Olympic Games.
+This is called Gold Medal Syndrome.
+In 2012, in an unpublished essay he wrote he was feeling depressed between 1966 the year he retired and 1996 for 30 years and "faked feeling normal".